rubocode/frontier.nvim/doc/design/strategy.md

 > To me that is an enormous loss.
 > **Peter Block**

+Returning from that historical tangent, let's get back to the regular program.
 When you want to inject a properly customized profile definition into a highlight group and get back a color-infused highlight group, you can supply that profile as a parameter to a function